 The content that is not accessible is listed below.
 We aim to fix these issues by the start of July 2023 and to carry out a new audit in July 2023 .

 - Some images are missing suitable alternative text.

-- Not all user interface components can be programmatically determined by all users.
+- Some user interface components cannot be programmatically determined by all users.

 - Some pages have links that are not descriptive enough.

 - Some pages have focus order issues that affect users on different assistive technologies.

 - Some tables are missing structural relationships between rows and columns.

 Some documents are not accessible in a number of ways including missing text alternatives and missing document structure.